ChasarooniZ/Pf2e-Rules-Lawyer/README.md

 # PF2e: Rules Lawyer
-A module that shows the Rules Lawyer Every +1 matters for Modifiers matter, when they do be mattering
+A module that shows the Rules Lawyer Every +1 matters for Modifiers matter, when they do be mattering.

+Credit to [Ronald the Rules Lawyer](https://www.youtube.com/@TheRulesLawyerRPG) and to **/u/DombleBuilds** for making this animation + sfx !